 THE RESEARCH GROUPS

-“Gas/solid interfaces” group, devoted to understand the different mechanisms that determine the reactivity of atoms and small molecules at surfaces.
+“Gas/solid interfaces” group, devoted to understanding the different mechanisms that determine the reactivity of atoms and small molecules at surfaces.
 The group has a large and solid background in studying and modeling the interaction of radiation and fast ions with solids, surfaces and nanostructures. and research activity has been extended to the interaction of thermal and hyperthermal atoms and molecules with surfaces.
 The group performs state-of-the-art molecular dynamics simulations of different physical and chemical processes, such as dissociative adsorption, molecular adsorption, molecular reflection, diffusion of chemical species, etc.

-MODELIZATION AND SIMULATION
+MODELISATION AND SIMULATION

 “Nanophysics Laboratory”, devoted to the experimental characterization of surfaces, low-dimensional systems, and novel nanostructured materiales prepared using a surface science approach and studied using scanning tunnelling (STM), atomic force microscopy (AFM), several photoemission (XPS, ARPES, UPS) and absorption (NEXAFS) techniques, among others.
 The laboratory aims to provide the complete structural and electronic characterization of nanostructured systems with atomic resolution.
 Special attention is given to self-assembled nanostructures like stepped surfaces and supramolecular assemblies.
 It is also worth to mention activity on curved crystals that has given rise to the development of a spin-off company, namely “Bihurcrystal“.